Vegetable gardening is both fun and rewarding. Lets break it down together and get the most food, enjoyment, and nutrition from our gardens!

 Other good reasons to convert from rows to an intensive garden system like raised beds or open beds include:

 Less effort.
 When vegetables are planted intensively they shade and cool the ground below and require less watering, less weeding, less mulching – in other words, less drudge work for the gardener.

 Less soil compaction.
 The more access paths you have between rows or beds, the more you and others will be compacting the soil by walking in them.
 By increasing the width of the growing beds and reducing the number of paths, you will have more growing area that you won’t be walking on, and this untrammeled soil will be fluffier and better for plants’ roots.

-Grow Up, Not Out
+Vegetable Gardening is Easy if you Grow Up, Not Out

 Next to intensive planting, trellising represents the most efficient way to use space in the garden.
 People who have tiny gardens will want to grow as many crops as possible on vertical supports, and gardeners who have a lot of space will still need to lend physical support to some of their vegetables, such as climbing varieties of peas and pole beans.
 Other vegetables that are commonly trellised include vining crops such as cucumbers and tomatoes.